elklaatu/haystack/README.md

-# Haystack Data Engineering Project
+# Haystack Library Exploration

 ## Overview
-This project demonstrates the implementation of Data Engineering techniques using **Haystack**, a powerful framework for building search systems and applications powered by natural language processing (NLP) techniques.
-It focuses on vector database management and leveraging Large Language Models (LLMs) to enhance the understanding and retrieval of data.
+This project demonstrates the implementation of Data Engineering techniques using **Haystack**, a powerful framework for building search systems and applications powered by LLMs.
+It focuses on retrieval augmented generation and other tools such as routing and self-reflections to enhance the understanding and retrieval of data.

 ## Table of Contents